ji-podhead/DevOps/readme.md

  </div>
 </div>

-This is my first cluster based DevOps project that includes CD-CD and gitops principles.
+This is my first cluster based DevOps project that includes CI-CD and gitops principles.

 - We have a simple Web App with a  forum and rtmp stream of a win95 vm that runs dooms ⛓️‍💥
 	- we use Microservices via gRPC, kubevirt for virtualisation and react as frontend